 There certainly are more behaviors that we could discuss as to whether they are right or wrong, but we will discuss only one of them: pornography, because it has become so pervasive in modern society.
 Pornography today includes images of not only adults having sex with adults of the opposite sex, but also adults having sex with adults of the same sex or even with young children.
 Pornography is found in virtually every medium, including books, magazines, the Internet, movies, and television.
 Although the Bible does not specifically address pornography, it does address lust, which is stimulated by pornography.
 In Matthew 5:28, Jesus Christ asserts, “I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.”
 And, the seventh of the Ten Commandments forbids adultery.
 The fact that the woman (or women) on whom lust is focused is not present in person does not mitigate the seriousness of this sin.
-And, sadly, pornography today includes provocative images of males and even young children, which frequently lead to even more serious sinful behaviors.
+And, sadly, pornography today includes provocative images of males and even young children, which frequently lead to additional serious sinful behaviors.

 However, it is important to understand that even the best efforts of a person to do what is right are not sufficient to provide assurance that they will have eternal salvation.
 For a person to be assured of eternal salvation, he (or she) must genuinely trust in Jesus Christ as their Savior.
 [For a detailed explanation of how to be assured of eternal salvation, click on “What Must a Person Do to Be Assured of Eternal Salvation?”]